 Em.
 Prof. Bernard Hoffert was formerly Associate Dean in the Faculty of Art and Design at Monash University, with responsibility for the Faculty's Higher Degree by Research program, for which he developed one of the largest studio-based PhD programs in the world.
 He was also responsible for the Faculty's International activities and external profile, including the Faculty Gallery.
 He headed five departments while at Monash, including the art school.

 Bernard was the World President of the International Association of Art-UNESCO (1992-95) and remains an Honorary President; he has been Honorary President of the Asia-Pacific Regional Council of the International Association of Art-UNESCO and has continued involvement with UNESCO through the International Society for Education through Art (InSEA).
 He has been a member of the Global Advisory Board of the Human Dignity and Humiliation Studies Network, Columbia University (2006-12).

 He was Vice President of the Academic Board of Monash University (2008-2010).
-He has been a member of the Review Boards of the Art Education Research Journal, Melbourne University (2004-12), the Art Education Australia Research Journal (2004-12), and a member of the Monash Asia Institute Publication Board from 2001-11.
-He has been a member of the Executive Committees of the Australian Council of University Art and Design Schools and Art Education Australia.
+He has been a member of the Review Boards of the Art Education Research Journal, Melbourne University (2004-12), the Art Education Australia Research Journal (2004-12), and a member of the Monash Asia Institute Publication Board (MUP) from 2001-11.
+He has been a member of the Executive Committees of the Australian Council of University Art and Design Schools (ACUADS) and Art Education Australia (AEA), and coordinated AEA's research development.
+He has also contributed to standing committees of Art Education Victoria and the National Association of the Visual Arts.
 Recently Bernard has worked with Griffiths and Flinders Universities using the Monash Synchrotron on a process to identify authorship in Renaissance paintings.
 Bernard is regularly listed in Marquis' Who's Who in the World and has been awarded the Marquis Lifetime Achievement Award.